turingschool/front-end-curriculum/projects/Fitlit-part-two.md

 - Initial values of class properties need tests
 - Class methods need tests for all expected outcomes
-- Any methods that modify class properties should be test
+- Any methods that modify class properties should be test(Happy and sad path)
 - **You are not required to test your fetch calls or dom manipulation**

 ---